Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 🔧 How Do I Maintain My Bike on Tour?

-• Carry tools, a pump, spare tubes, tire levers, and a multi-tool.
+• Carry tools, pump, spare tubes, tire levers, and a multi-tool.

 💡 I broke two spokes on one tour.
-I fixed the first, then stopped at a shop to have it checked.
-The second broke on the final day—I patched it up just enough to finish.
+I fixed the first and had a shop check it.
+The second broke on the final day — I patched it up just enough to finish.

 Final Thoughts